-Disclosure Quantity Units

-No. of substantiated complaints on marketing and Labelling 1 None #

-No. of complaints addressed 34 #
+Disclosure Quantity Units No. of substantiated complaints on marketing and Labelling 1 17 (Received via Facebook) 17 accounts No. of complaints addressed 17 (Resolved via outgoing call and chat) 17 accounts

 1Substantiated complaints include complaints from customers that went through the organization's formal communication channels and grievance mechanisms as well as complaints that were lodged to and acted upon by government agencies.